We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If people want to access more content, they can also pay monthly or choose an annual subscription.

-Ten Percent Happier is available on:
+Ten Percent Happier is available on iPhone and Android devices.

 Insight Timer offers guided meditation, music tracks, and ambient sounds.